agonzalezjr/typescript-starter/README.md

 # typescript-primer

-Minimalist boiler plate for Typescript/VSCode project for a productive environment.
+Minimalist boiler plate for Typescript/VSCode project to get a productive environment off the ground in a single clone.

+It will:

+- build
+- run
+- tests
+- lints

 ## Pre-requisites